sharmaadityaHQ/computer-science-notes/JavaScript/How JavaScript works.md

     4. If JS engine does not find a variable in the local memory then it searches in the next level of scope chain (chain of lexical environments).

 - Temporal Dead Zone (`TDZ`), `let` and `const`
-    1. Time from when a `let` declaration is hoisted till the time it is initialized.
+    1. Time from when a `let`/`const` declaration is hoisted till the time it is initialized.
     2. Accessing a `let` variable before the initialization results in a `ReferenceError`.

     ```javascript